-As your going to be the one on the receiving end, there are a few things you may want to consider before undertaking a chemical peel.
+As you’re going to be the one on the receiving end, there are a few things you may want to consider before undertaking a chemical peel.

 The FDA sets very strict guidelines around the use of chemical peels, anything above 10 percent, must be administered by a dermatologist or aesthetician.

 The product must also have a pH of 3.5 or higher.